Oh, the BeatsX! I have a complicated feeling about this wireless earphone.

 Anyway, it took me a lot of attempts trying to fix the problem, not to mention the weeks of waiting for Apple (who bought Beats a few years ago) to mail me a new working device.

 - Day 1: my friend told me she sent a gift for me (didn’t mention what it was)

 - Day 4: I received the gift.
 It’s a Beats X!!
 How exciting…couldn’t wait to open the package and tried it on.
 But it won’t turn on and can’t pair with my iPhone.

 - Day 5: Charged Beats X, I could see the blinking white light, but still couldn’t pair it with my phone.

-- Day 6: researched tons of online troubleshooting tips including this official guide from Dr. Dre…nope, didn’t work either.
+- Day 6: researched tons of online troubleshooting tips including this official guide…nope, didn’t work either.

-- Day 7: called Amazon customer support, they asked me to contact Apple…called Apple, they asked me for the invoice thing (which I don’t have obviously)
+- Day 7: called Amazon customer support, and they asked me to contact Apple…called Apple, and they asked me for the invoice thing (which I don’t have obviously)

-- Day 10: finally, I was able to schedule a check with Apple Genius Bar.
+- Day 10: finally, I was able to schedule a check with the Apple Genius Bar.

-- Day 13: visited Apple Genius Bar in the city and a technician checked my device, said it’s defected and need to return to the factory for repair and he promised that the device will be fixed and mailed to me as soon as possible.
+- Day 13: visited Apple Genius Bar in the city and a technician checked my device, said it was defected and needed to return to the factory for repair he promised that the device will be fixed and mailed to me as soon as possible.

 - Day 25: received the new (fixed, not sure) working Beats X, which paired nicely with my phone.

-Fixing Beats X Not Turning On Issue: A 6-Step Guide
+Fixing The Beats X Not Turning On Issue: 6-Step Guide

 Note: I assume you’ve tried to press the power button for seconds, charge your Beats X in case it runs out of battery.